- Research tax allowance promotes research and development in Germany for companies, especially SMEs.

 International classification:

 The introduction of the research tax allowance in Germany follows an international trend.
 Many OECD countries have similar instruments, some with a longer tradition and higher funding rates.
 The German regulation aims to improve the international competitiveness of the research location.
-Current developments and outlook: Since its introduction, the research allowance has already been extended: 1.
-Increase in the maximum assessment basis (2023)

-2. Discussions on further adjustments, e.g. increase in the funding rate
+2. discussions on further adjustments, e.g. increase in the funding rate

-3. Evaluation of effectiveness and possible readjustments Future developments could include:
+3. Evaluation of effectiveness and possible readjustments

 – Simplification of the application process